Asteroids in astrology: Ceres

-Ceres was the first asteroid discovered and now is labeled as a dwarf planet, taking up about 1/3 of the entire mass of the asteroid belt.
+1 Ceres was the first asteroid discovered and now is labeled as a dwarf planet, taking up about 1/3 of the entire mass of the asteroid belt.
+Although historically classified as an asteroid, Ceres was reclassified by the International Astronomical Union in 2006 as a dwarf planet.
+In astrology it is still often discussed within the group of so-called "asteroids", where it is sometimes informally referred to as the "queen of the asteroids" due to its size and symbolic prominence, despite its astronomical status as a dwarf planet.
 (According to some astrologers, to get an understanding of the nature of a planet, astrologers may study the characteristics and positions of known planets at the time of discovery, observe the trend of significant events at the time, and evaluate over time what the newly discovered celestial body tends to relate to in the charts of living people.)
 In mythology Ceres was the Roman equivalent of the Greek goddess Demeter.
 She was the goddess of agriculture and when her daughter Persephone was kidnapped by Pluto in an attempt to force her to marry him, Demeter became so distraught looking for her daughter that she neglected the Earth which became cold and most plants died.
 This was the first autumn and winter season, which came back every year even after Persephone had been saved by Hermes because she had eaten a pomegranate that made her Pluto's wife forever, and he demanded she return to him once a year.
 These myths, including the fact that Ceres is the roundest asteroid (it resembles the Moon) signify that in astrology the placement of Ceres in a birth chart is said to show what the native needs to feel loved and nurtured.

 Pallas

-Sometimes known as "Pallas Athene", this is the second asteroid discovered and the third in mass.
+2 Pallas, sometimes known as "Pallas Athene", is the second asteroid discovered and the third in mass.
 There are many Pallases in mythology.
 Some sources say Pallas was Triton's daughter and Athena's playmate who was killed and Athena mourned her by changing her name to Pallas and making a wooden statue of her, which Zeus dropped to the Land of Troy where a temple was built in its honor.
 Others say that Pallas was an old god who combined with Athena.
 In these respects, Pallas can be interpreted as an indicator of effort.
 Other astrologers interpret it as an indicator of wisdom, intelligence, healing (perhaps through effort) as the titan named Pallas was a god of these things.
 This asteroid, like Vesta, is also sometimes called an influencer of Virgo.